vivek0240/gplayforAndroid/Aroma-Package.md

 Screenshots of each step of the installation process are located [here](http://imgur.com/a/gBfR6)

 # Issues
-AROMA has some known issue, which varies by device and recovery version.
+AROMA has some known issues, which vary by device and recovery version.

 ## Galaxy S5 (ktle)
 * Known broken TWRP versions: 3.0.2-2 (Crashes TWRP), 2.8.4.0 (Doesn't install everything you select)